Protocol Revenue

 Some abstract guidelines the pDAO should consider when deciding the sizes of the Revenue Splits:

-• Consider Voter Share as a requirement to function.
+• It MUST be high enough that RPL holders choose to stake their RPL.
 If there is not enough vote-eligible staked RPL, then the protocol can become at risk for governance attacks.
-There is a method specified that balances Voter Share vs Surplus Share to ensure ~60% of all RPL is vote eligible.

-• Finally, consider Surplus Share.
-RPL holders are incentivized to maximize something along the lines of surplus_share * rETH_TVL.
-This means voters generally have an incentive to balance a high surplus_share with making rETH holding attractive.
+• RPL holders are incentivized to maximize something along the lines of voter_share * rETH_TVL so that each unit of RPL earns the most ETH.
+This means voters generally have an incentive to balance a high voter_share with growing the protocol (eg, by accepting a lower voter_share and spending on rETH supply and/or rETH demand).

 With these factors in mind, the pDAO should pay attention to the market, and take actions as necessary to ensure healthy sustainable settings.